What is the job outlook?

 How do I enroll?

-Students should attend an orientation prior to registration, then register online, by fax, mail, in person or touch-tone phone.
+Students should attend an orientation prior to registration, then register by fax, mail, or person.
 To receive the certificate students complete and submit the form to our office.
 The form and instructions can be found at www.aacc.edu/coned/certificates.

 Consult the college catalog for information about degrees and certificates from the Hotel, Culinary Arts and Tourism Institute or visit www.aacc.edu/hcat.